KelseyCreekSoftware/KelseyCreekSoftware/IQ-File-Information.md

 ### SigMF Converter

-SigMF Converter is an online file converter designed to convert various file formats to the SigMF format.
+SigMF Converter is an online tool for converting various signal file formats to the SigMF standard.
 It supports the following formats:

  * `*.vita49` - Vita49 recordings

  * `*.wav` (Audio format)

 The SigMF Converter outputs:

 * `*.sigmf-meta, *.sigmf-data` - SigMF recordings